top of page

 Mount Rainier National Park

 If you're more interested in hiking the summit or just higher view points, then try visiting the Henry Jackson Memorial Visitor Center at Paradise.
-Here you can take the Skyline trail and get panoramic views of Washington's most beautiful mountain ranges and get up close and personal to Mt.
+Here you can take the Skyline trail and get panoramic views of Washington's most beautiful mountain ranges, and get up close and personal to Mt.
 Rainier.
 You can also see a large waterfall about .4 miles from the parking lot.

 Olympic National Park

 Another popular national park outside of Seattle is the Olympic National Park.
-We found the trails be moderately easy and less crowded.
+We found the trails to be moderately easy and less crowded.
 There are plenty of trails by the water or deep into the forest.
-This is also the forest where some of Twilight was filmed/set (Forks, WA!) so it may look familiar to some of you!
+This is also the forest where some of Twilight was filmed/set (Forks, WA!), so it may look familiar to some of you!
 Check out my other post for a guide to the Olympic Coastline.

 Non-National Parks, Bring the Dogs!